kristinaolsson10/code-pub-react-workshop/README.md

    1. Import the `AlbumCard` component
    1. Add the `AlbumCard` component

-1. Use real data from Spotify
+1. Use real data from Spotify to get album list
+    1. Fetch album data into the state in  CompnentDidMount in App.js
+    1. The app should now be able to print several AlbumCard components

+1. Make the `AlbumCard` component show something more meaningful
-   1. Add the name of the album
+   1. Print image, album name and the name of the artists
-   1. Replace the placeholder image with the album cover

-   💡 Have a look at spotify-new-releases.json file to see what data is available
+   💡 Have a look at spotify-new-releases.json file to see what data is available.
+You access the data from the album prop, for example: ```album.images[1].url``` will get you the url for an appropriate album cover image.

 1. Make it look great ✨